oneapi-src/oneDAL/docs/source/api/algorithms/logistic-regression/index.rst

 Logistic Regression
 ===================

-This chapter describes programming interfaces of the Logistic Regression algorithm implemented in |short_name|:
+This chapter describes programming interfaces of the Logistic Regression algorithm implemented in |short_name|.

 .. toctree::
    :titlesonly: